 The Paznaun valley is a narrow high valley in the west of Tirol, far from the concerns and cares of everyday life.
 From the picturesque Wiesberg Castle at the valley entrance, the valley ascends over 40 km up to the ‘Blue’ Silvretta.

-The landscape is rough and sparse, sun-drenched and idyllic in its own way.
 It’s untamed and yet comfortably accessible; rich in tradition and boasting a distinct culture of enjoyment.
 Among the Alpine valleys, summery Paznaun is still considered an insider tip because it holds yet undiscovered natural treasures.
 It’s the perfect getaway for mountaineers and leisure-seekers who want to track down stories and experience nature with all senses.

 ‘Gentian digging’ has been a documented practice in the region since the 18th century.
 Since 2013, it has been part of the intangible cultural heritage in Austria.
 Because the medicinal plants are protected under nature conservation law, only 13 households in Galtür receive the right to be entered in the annual prize draw to dig up 100 kilos of gentian roots each.
 This produces about 7 litres of the spicy-bitter schnapps, which owners strictly covet.
 So if you're ever offered a Galtür gentian: Congratulations and cheers!